Asian immigration to Australia: Mass migration of Asian refugees to Australia: 1970–80s

-Re-migration and Multiculturalism: 1990s
+Re-migration and multiculturalism: 1990s

 The 1990s saw the trend of migration becoming less permanent, with people moving back and forth between different countries.
 Students and academics were among those who followed this pattern, with many Asian immigrants returning to their home countries after completing their studies in Australia.
 The 1990s also saw the continuation of multiculturalism in Australia, with a variety of Asian cultural institutions, media outlets, and community organizations established to support the growing Asian immigrant populations.

-In addition to this, the process of becoming an Australian citizen was less stringent compared to other countries, which motivated many Lao people to take up citizenship.
+In addition, the process of becoming an Australian citizen was less stringent compared to other countries, which motivated many Lao people to take up citizenship.
 The Citizenship Act in Australia allowed immigrants to become citizens with only two years of residence in the country, provided they had basic English proficiency skills.
 The act was amended in 1984 to provide exemption to individuals over 50 applying for citizenship, recognizing the difficulty for older individuals in learning English.
 As a result, the majority of Lao people who settled in Australia were able to attain citizenship within their first three years in the country.
 During this time period, more than three-quarters of Lao refugees became Australian citizens, compared to 65% of Cambodians and 63% of Vietnamese refugees.
 This trend reflects the relative ease of obtaining citizenship for Lao immigrants in Australia compared to other countries.

 After the Tienanmen Square massacre of 1989, the Australian Government allowed students from mainland China to settle in Australia permanently.
 This decision contributed to an increase in immigration to Australia from both mainland China and Taiwan in the 1990s.
 Many Asian Australians made significant contributions to their new home, with many holding leadership positions in government, business, and other areas of public life.
 In the 1990s, Chinese immigrants became the third largest group among immigrants to Australia.

 The Singaporean community in Australia saw significant growth in the 1990s, with many students choosing to study in the country.
 By 1998, the population of Singaporeans in Australia was estimated to be around 35,933 people.
 To support these communities, a number of Singaporean clubs and associations were established across the country.

 There was a further increase in Korean immigration to Australia, with many coming under the skilled and business migration categories.
 By the end of the decade, more than half of the Korea-born population in Australia had arrived in the previous ten years.

 Vietnam-born immigrants surpassed those arriving as refugees, with many coming under the family reunion and skilled and business migration categories.
 By 2000, the percentage of Vietnam-born immigrants reached 93% of the total intake of Vietnam-born arriving in Australia.